sa3dany/epic-steam-galaxy/README.md

-# AtoS - Any to Steam
+# Epic Steam Galaxy

-A script to add all installed GOG Galaxy and Epic Launcher games in your system to Steam as external game shortcuts.
+A command-line app to add all installed GOG Galaxy and Epic Games Launcher (EGS) games in your system to Steam as non-Steam game shortcuts.

-Project is alpha quality and just a proof of concept.
-Please make a backup of your existing shortcuts vdf file before using this script.